Lechon Kawali

 - 6

-Drain on a rack or paper towels.
+Drain on a rack.
 Rest 10 minutes (the crackle sets as it cools).
-Chop into serving pieces.
-Serve with lechon sauce, calamansi, and atchara.
+Chop into bite-sized cubes.
+Toss with fried garlic and green onions.
+Pile into a serving bowl with lechon sauce and calamansi on the side.
+Garnish with cilantro if using.